European towns that feel better than Paris, Venice and the Amalfi Coast

 Faroe Islands

-Iceland has become the go-to destination for travelers chasing dramatic landscapes: waterfalls tumbling into black-sand beaches, steaming hot springs, volcanoes, and endless skies.
+Iceland has become the go-to destination for those chasing dramatic landscapes: waterfalls tumbling into black-sand beaches, steaming hot springs, volcanoes, and endless skies.
 But with its rise in popularity, the experience has changed.
 Parking lots now sit at the base of once-remote waterfalls, tour buses pull up at the same viewpoints, and hotel prices have climbed sky-high.
 The wildness is still there, but it’s no longer just yours to savor.

 The Faroe Islands, an 18-island archipelago tucked between Iceland and Norway, offer that same elemental beauty without the crowds.
 Think sheer cliffs draped in green, puffins nesting on sea stacks, and villages of turf-roofed cottages that look like they belong in a storybook.
 The difference is in the experience.
 Here, you can stand at a viewpoint or walk along a trail and hear nothing but the wind, the seabirds, and the ocean below.
 It feels untouched, as though you’ve stumbled into Europe’s last true secret.